-Set out the tortillas on a cutting board and cut them into 8 wedges.
+- Set out the tortillas on a cutting board and cut each into 8 wedges.

-In a large bowl with a lid, combine melted butter, cinnamon, sugar, and tortillas wedges.
+- In a large bowl with a lid, combine melted butter, cinnamon, sugar, and tortilla wedges.
 Place the lid on the bowl and shake to coat all tortilla wedges with the butter mixture.

-On a parchment-lined baking sheet, place individual tortilla wedges.
+- On the lined baking sheet, place individual tortilla wedges.

-In a medium bowl combine cream cheese, butter, vanilla, and confectioners sugar.
+- In a medium microwave-safe bowl, combine cream cheese, butter, vanilla, and confectioners' sugar.
 Stir to combine.
 The glaze should be smooth.

 - Warm in microwave until pourable (about 30-50 seconds).